christopher5106/christopher5106.github.io/_posts/2015-07-16-deep-learning-install-caffe-cudnn-cuda-for-digits-python-on-ubuntu-14-04.markdown

 Create an AWS Opsworks Stack with your repo and its deploy key.
 Add to your stack a 'Digits' layer with the recipe, a security group open on port 8080 and an EBS under `/digits` path.

-**That's it !** Now, whenever you want DIGITS, simply launch a g2 instance with the panel.
+**That's it !** Now, whenever you want DIGITS, simply launch a g2 instance in one click, with the 'Add instance' button and it will configure itself.

 #Add a dataset to train on